 experience.
 This functionality is now fully integrated in S32 for ARM

 Design IDE from NXP for S32V234 (Treerunner) and 57D54H (Halo) devices.

 For more information about Multi-Core debug functionality please refer

 to chapter 6 within GDB Server User's Guide.

-ARM devices.
-P&E plugin allows user to debug multiple ARM
+debugging of multiple ARM devices.
+PEmicro plugin allows user to debug multiple ARM

-devices in parallel, as long as they are connected to different P&E
+devices in parallel, as long as they are connected to different PEmicro

 - Preserve memory ranges across an erase.
 Users can